 After Shark Tank

 According to an interview with Salinas, Cuban has been great to work with and has helped out with marketing.
-The company now has its own production facility in New York and has expanded distribution.
+The company now has its own production facility in New York and has boosted distribution.